Greg McKee, CEO

-Petra manages all aspects of the Nearsourcing Initiative, the WBT (World’s Best Technologies) Innovation Marketplace as well as Demo Day.
-In addition, she also provides marketing support for the Stem Cell Meeting on the Mesa.
-Prior to joining the CONNECT team Petra worked at the Museum of Contemporary Art in Corporate Relations where she cultivated partnerships with local businesses, created and wrote marketing materials and development collateral and worked on a number of networking and special events, including the annual Monte Carlo gala.
-Prior to that she was an intrapreneur and held positions of Principle Investigator, Research Scientist and general management positions at several higher education institutions and federal research facilities.
-In that capacity she initiated, led and managed the complete life cycle of multiple complex programs and built collaborations across industries, disciplines and departments.
-During her tenure she successfully secured funding through the competitive grant writing process from the National Science Foundation, NASA, Department of Commerce, among others.
+Before joining CONNECT, Petra worked in Corporate Relations at the Museum of Contemporary Art where she developed strategic partnerships with regional businesses, developed marketing campaigns and collateral, and worked on a number of networking and special events, including the annual Monte Carlo Gala.
+Prior to that role she held intrapreneur, principle investigator, research scientist and general management positions at higher education institutions and federal facilities.
+In that capacity, she initiated, led and managed the complete life cycle of multiple programs and built strategic collaborations across industries, disciplines and departments.
 She is a published author, public speaker and has served as subject matter expert and program evaluator for several national and international agencies and was regularly called upon as a peer-reviewer for numerous professional journals.
-Petra holds Master and Doctor of Science degrees (with honors) from the University of Kiel and a Bachelor of Science from the University of California, Irvine.
+With professional experience on two continents, Petra holds Doctor and Master of Science degrees (with honors) from the University of Kiel, and a Bachelor of Science degree from the University of California, Irvine.